YEAR FOUR

 • Continued to work with our 400 framework suppliers to understand their emissions and to develop emissions reduction plans.

-• Added low carbon materials to our frameworks.
+• Added further low carbon materials to our frameworks.

 GOVERNANCE

-• We have worked with the external team revising PAS2080, the standard for managing carbon in buildings and infrastructure to understand how we can improve our processes for carbon management.
+• Started work to achieve PAS2080 certification, the standard for managing carbon to understand how we can improve our processes for carbon management.

 POLICY AND REGULATION